hiphops-io/hiphops-io.github.io/docs/concepts.md

       },
       "READY": "2023-02-23T10:19:20.633Z",
       "RUNNING": "2023-02-23T10:19:23.028Z",
-      "SUCCESS": "2023-02-23T10:19:26.062703Z", // String - this task completed successfully
+      "SUCCESS": "2023-02-23T10:19:26.062703Z", // String - task completed successfully
-      "result": "Preparation of release from Github push successful" //  String - the result of the task.
+      "result": "Preparation of release from Github push successful" //  String - result of task.
 If it fails, then `error_message` will be set instead.
     }
   },
-  "vars": {}, // Object - variables that are set by tasks during the pipeline run.
-These can be used in any expression of a task
-  "event": { // Object - the event that triggered this pipeline run.
+  "vars": {}, // Object - variables set by tasks when they run.
+Can be used in any expression of a task "event": { // Object - event that triggered this run.
 In this case a github "push" event
     "project_id": "0395b0b2-0dcd-4dfb-89f8-65a36d32d9f3",
     "hiphops": { // Object - hiphops specific event data.
 Usually used in the `when` clause of a sensor "source": "github",